bdqnghi/Android-Instrumentation/README.md

 Prior work [1, 2, 3] showed how the following components are often significant power consumers in mobile applications:

-• CPU consumers are used to represent CPU-intensive code segments such as cal- culations on sensor data.
+• CPU consumers are used to represent CPU-intensive code segments such as calculations on sensor data.

 • Memory consumers generate dynamically allocated memory